-The planning of e-navigation testbeds and reporting of testbed results
+The planning and reporting of e-Navigation testbeds

 INTRODUCTION

-This document offers guidance on the planning of and reporting of results from e-Navigation testbeds.
+This document offers guidance on the planning and reporting of results from e-Navigation testbeds.
+It also includes text from IALA Guideline 1107 (Reporting of results of e-Navigation testbeds).

-This guideline includes the following:

-Initial considerations when planning a test and test case (Annex 1)

-Reporting the results of a testbed (Annex 2)
+Annex 1 addresses the initial considerations for planning a test and test case.
+The reporting of the results of a testbed is addressed in Annex 2.

-A list of known testbeds current at the time of publication (Annex 3)
+Testbed managers are encouraged to provide relevant information and results to IALA (e-mail: contact@iala-aism.org), so that these can be posted on the IALA e-navigation portal (www.e-navigation.net) for IALA members and the wider maritime community.

 scope of the guideline

-E-Navigation testbeds are the primary means to demonstrate proof-of-e-navigation concepts that have been developed thus far.
-The purpose of this document is to provide guidance on the:
+E-Navigation testbeds are the primary means to demonstrate proof-of-e-navigation concepts.
+The scope of this document is to provide guidance on the:

-Planning of the design, tests and analysis of testbed results; and
+The design of testbeds; and

 Reporting of testbed results.